Biu, Nigeria: Geography and economy

 The LGA is mostly located in the northern Guinea savannah (NGA) agroecological zone, with a small portion in the northeast, the Kimba area, lying in the dryer Sudan savannah zone.
 The economy is mixed agricultural, based on herding cattle, goats, sheep, horses, and donkeys and farming sorghum, millet, maize, cowpea, and cotton.
 Agriculture consists mostly of small farms using traditional methods.

 There is a small mining industry in Biu, with iron ore, gravel, magnesite, uranium, feldspar, topaz, mica, granite, aquamarine, nephelite, and salt being extracted.

 As of 2010, the Gombe-Biu-Mubi road was in poor repair.
 In early 2022, the area was earmarked to receive vital infrastructure funds from multiple international charities to improve transport links.

 Communities

 The Biu Local Government Area has a large number of rural communities in addition to Biu, which include:

 Health

 Malnutrition in southern Borno State is extensive.
 In 2005, Médecins Sans Frontières (MSF) set up an intensive care feeding center in Biu hospital, the main referral hospital for the region.

 In October 2009 there was an outbreak of Cholera in the area, a disease that spreads through drinking contaminated water.
 About 600 people were rushed to the Biu General Hospital for diagnosis and treatment.
 The management of the hospital, in conjunction with the State Ministry of Health, decided to evacuate the patients to an isolated treatment camp.

+Climate

+Biu experiences a yearly temperature of 32.16 oC, 2.7% higher than Nigeria's national average, with 36.38 millimeters of precipitation and 61.57 wet days (16.87% of the time).